bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 The first step towards this vision is to create an HTML5 client that implements all the viewer capabilities except two-way webcams (that will come in a subsequent release).
 By focusing first on the viewer capabilities, we can release soon and enable remote students to participate using any mobile device that supports WebRTC.

-Andorid devices (phone and tables) provide excellent support for WebRTC.
+Android devices (phone and tablet) provide excellent support for WebRTC.
 However, Apple's Safari browser on both desktop and iOS devices does *not* yet support WebRTC (though there are indications this may change as WebKit, the underlying rendering engine for Safari, is getting support for WebRTC).
 To support iOS, we are developing an iOS client in a parallel project.
 The rest of this document focuses on the HTML5 client.

 The BigBlueButton HTML5 client represents a significant step towards the long-term vision.
 For users, it would enable Android users to participate in an online class.
 For developers, it provides a modern platform for integrating synchronous collaboration into their products and services.

 # First Release

 The first release of the HTML5 client will have all viewer capabilities of the Flash client in BigBlueButton 1.1 (except two-way webcams).
-This means FireFox and Chrome on the desktop, Chrome on the Chromebook, and Chrome on an Andorid phone or table can
+This means FireFox and Chrome on the desktop, Chrome on the Chromebook, and Chrome or FireFox on an Android phone or tablet can

   * send/receive high-quality, low latency audio
   * engage in public/private chat